Aertic/Minecraft-Underground-Downloader/README.md

 Grab the latest .EXE from releases section, and put in anywhere on your hard disk.
 No need to install anything!
 ### How to compile the source code
 Dependencies:
-- Visual Studio 2022 (atleat community)
+- Visual Studio 2022 (atleast community)
 - Basic .NET developing package for VS 22
 Setup:
 - Clone the repository